NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 - All images acquired with one sensor are assumed to share intrinsics.
   The user may choose which intrinsics of which sensor are optimized or kept fixed, while the rig transforms and camera poses are optimized.
+- There can be zero, one, or more rigs.
 - It is not assumed that the rig sensors have a shared field of view.
   Yet, a surface seen in one sensor should at some point be seen also in other sensors.